distribution/distribution/docs/index.md

 ## Alternatives

 Users looking for a zero maintenance, ready-to-go solution are encouraged to head-over to the [Docker Hub](https://hub.docker.com), which provides a free-to-use, hosted Registry, plus additional features (organization accounts, automated builds, and more).

-Users looking for a commercially supported version of the Registry should look into [Docker Trusted Registry](https://docs.docker.com/docker-trusted-registry/overview/).

 ## Requirements

 The Registry is compatible with Docker engine **version 1.6.0 or higher**.
-If you really need to work with older Docker versions, you should look into the [old python registry](https://github.com/docker/docker-registry).

-## TL;DR
+## Basic commands

 Start your registry